S3N4T0R-0X0/APTs-Adversary-Simulation/North Koreans APT/Ricochet Chollima/README.md

 ## The sixth stage (payload with injected Shellcode)

-This C++ program implements a client-side payload that establishes a TCP connection to a remote server for command execution.
+This payload that establishes a TCP connection to a remote server for command execution.
 It uses AES encryption in CBC mode to secure communication, with a 128-bit key for encrypting and decrypting data.
 The client authenticates with a predefined ID and executes commands received from the server, supporting both CMD and PowerShell commands.
 Output from executed commands is encrypted and sent back to the server.
 The program includes a Dropbox API function for file upload and employs Base64 encoding for data handling.

 <img width="845" height="486" alt="Screenshot From 2025-10-10 17-37-25" src="https://github.com/user-attachments/assets/cf572eed-7a2a-4d12-8d69-ea972ba9e7d5" />